-The 1.7 mile long hiking trail starts at the main recreation area parking lot, the 8 stationed self guided interpretive trail follows the brook up stream.
-Continue across the road and follow the trail, you will cross over a stream as it winds its way up the hillside.
-Along the crest of the hillside you enter a mature forest with its tall trees reaching for the sky.
-As you descend the steep hillside you will return to the main recreation area.
+The 1.7 mile long hiking trail starts at the main recreation area parking lot, the 8 stationed self-guided interpretive trail follows the brook up stream.
+Continue across the road and follow the trail and you will cross over a stream as it winds its way up the hillside.
+Along the crest of the hillside, you enter a mature forest with its tall trees reaching for the sky.
+As you descend the steep hillside, you will return to the main recreation area.

-In addition to the these activities, special interpretive programs on the natural resources, water resources, water safety and flood control are provided by Park Rangers.
+In addition to these activities, special interpretive programs on the natural resources, water resources, water safety and flood control are provided by Park Rangers upon request.

 Fee and Reservations